haukened/rr-dns/internal/dns/repos/blocklist/README.md

 Highlights:
 - Canonicalizes input names with `utils.CanonicalDNSName`
-- Early-allow when Bloom is definitely negative (tests exact and reversed anchors)
+- Cache-first lookups; early-allow when Bloom is definitely negative (tests exact and reversed anchors)
-- Reads consult cache before store on maybe-positives
+- Reads consult store only on Bloom maybe-positives
 - `UpdateAll` performs a store rebuild, then rebuilds Bloom (using reversed keys for suffix rules), then purges the cache — all under lock during the swap
 - On internal errors during reads, policy prefers Allow (not blocked)

+Stats:
+- `CacheStats()` exposes cache capacity/size and counters (hits, misses, evictions)
+- `StoreStats()` exposes store version/updated and key counts (exact/suffix)

 End-to-end wiring example: